-Maryland Prenatal Risk Assessment Form Instructions
+Maryland Prenatal Risk Assessment Form (Instructions for use)

-Purpose of Form: Identifies pregnant woman who may benefit from local health department Administrative Care Coordination (ACCU) services and serves as the referral mechanism.
-ACCU services complement medical care and may be provided by public health nurses and social workers through the local health departments.
-Services may include resource linkage, psychosocial/environmental assessment, reinforcement of the medical plan of care, and other related services.
+Purpose of Form: Identifies pregnant women who may benefit from local health department Administrative Care Coordination (ACCU) services and serves as the referral mechanism.
+ACCU services complement medical care and may be provided by nurses, community health and outreach workers and may include education about Medicaid benefits, reinforcement of the medical plan of care, resource linkage and other related services.